 Architects such as Filippo Brunelleschi studied mathematics to accurately engineer and design immense buildings with expansive domes.

-Scientific discoveries led to major shifts in thinking: Galileo and Descartes presented a new view of astrology and mathematics, while Copernicus proposed that the Sun, not the Earth, was the center of the solar system.
+Scientific discoveries led to major shifts in thinking: Galileo and Descartes presented a new view of astronomy and mathematics, while Copernicus proposed that the Sun, not the Earth, was the center of the solar system.

 Renaissance art was characterized by realism and naturalism.
 Artists strived to depict people and objects in a true-to-life way.